roel1289/Deduper-roel1289/part1/pseudocode.md

 create dictionary of start positions

+Add each unique start position to a dictionary

 * strand
 use bitwise flag to determine if read is on the + or - strand
 ```